bombasticSlacks/Aspirant/Game/Combat.md

 If you are prone, it takes the entirety of your available movement to stand up.

 #### Avoiding Obstacles
-If there are obstacles in the way of a movement, you can test [Acrobatics](Acrobatics) to attempt to ignore them.
+If there are obstacles in the way of a movement, you can perform a [Grace](Agility#Grace) skill test to attempt to ignore them.
 Otherwise, you must spend a full turn of movement getting over the obstacles.

 ### Attacking
 Usually, in combat, you will be trying to harm your opponents with the goal of killing or disabling them.
 Attacks will typically be